 The CAE provides detailed visibility of battery conditions, by monitoring three distinct. voltage thresholds.
 The CAE will alert you of high, low, and very low battery levels.
 You'll know when your battery plant is in trouble, long before it's dead, so you can correct power supply problems before they take down your remote site.

 The CAE does more than just monitor voltage thresholds; it also provides a continuously updated reading of live voltage levels through its integrated three-digit voltage display.

 The CAE also monitors your whole power supply.
 It features three discrete alarms, suitable for monitoring circuit breakers, fuses, converters, rectifiers, or inverters.
 These pass-through alarms give more complete visibility of all aspects of your battery plant.
 Discrete alarm polarity can be easily reversed using convenient configuration DIP switches.

 The CAE's voltage thresholds can be set for different types of battery plant using the configuration DIP switches.
 You can test the voltage alarms with the CAE's built-in self-test function, which allows you to simulate voltage threshold alarms and confirm the operation of the unit.

 If you want to protect your network against the dangers of service outages and equipment loss, check out the new IAM-6.
 It's 2-6 times faster than the IAM-5 and fully compatible with your existing IAM/TMonXM software and database.

 Register now to receive a sneak peek at the new IAM-6 … "The IAM-6: Specifications and Technical Overview."

 Get it by: 4:15 PM Monday (tomorrow)

-It's 1:44 AM on Sunday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 3:29 PM on Sunday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.